pk-codebox-evo/gs-consuming-rest-backbone/README.md

 {"id":1,"content":"Hello, World!"}
 ```

-The jQuery client will render the ID and content into the DOM.
+The client will render the ID and content into the DOM.

 What you will need